yr180/AVR/Logic_Converter/Readme.txt

 Description of the level shift operation.
-For the level shift operation three states has to be considered:
+[Source - Philips AN97055] For the level shift operation, following three states have to be considered:

 • State 1:
 	 No device is pulling down the bus line and the bus line of the “Lower voltage” section is pulled up